-The Mechel Family
+The von Mechel Family

-The front page of the 1740 edition.
+The front page of the 1715 edition.

-In 1715 Johann Conrad von Mechel III took ownership of the woodcuts, rearranged the material, dropped the Latin text and much of the Bern-text and produced a new frontispiece (see picture to the left).
-Unfortunately Mechel seems to have lost six of the Holbein copies (duke, abbess, monk, old woman, sailor and count), but on the other hand he obtained a few woodcuts that actually represented Basel's dance of death.
-Mechel then gave his book the exact same title as Merians book: »Der Todten-Tantz, wie derselbe in der weitberühmten Stadt Basel, als ein Spiegel menschlicher Beschaffenheit …«.
+In 1715 Johann-Conrad von Mechel republished the material for the first time.
+He dropped the Latin text and much of the Bern-text and produced a new frontispiece (see picture to the left).
+Mechel then gave his book the exact same title as Merians book: »Der Todten-Tantz, wie derselbe in der weitberühmten Stadt Basel, als ein Spiegel menschlicher Beschaffenheit […]«.

 The book includes the child, which neither Merian nor Büchel have.